 Private Educational Alternative Loan Information

 Private alternative loans are non-federal educational loans available from a variety of national lending institutions.
-Private alternative loans can be borrowed in place of federal loans.
-Students are encouraged to first complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.gov and exhaust all eligibility for federal funds before applying for an alternative loan.
+Private alternative loans can be borrowed in place of federal loans* however students are encouraged to first complete the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov and exhaust all eligibility for federal funds before applying for alternative loans.

-Private/alternative loans require a good credit rating and usually require a credit worthy co-signer.
-If a parent has been denied for the Federal PLUS Loan due to adverse credit that parent usually will not qualify as a cosigner for a private/alternative loan.
+Private alternative loans require a good credit rating and usually require a credit worthy co-signer.
+If a parent is credit denied for the Federal Direct PLUS loan due to adverse credit, that parent usually will not qualify as a co-signer for a private alternative loan.

-These new requirements will affect the time frame for lenders to process and disburse private/alternative loans.
-If you plan on applying for a private/alternative loan you need to start the application process several weeks before the funds are needed.
-Registration holds will not be cleared if you have applied for a private educational loan and the loan is not fully completed and approved for disbursement with the lender.
+Private alternative loan processing may take several weeks from the time you apply for the loan until the funds disburse to your Student Account.
+Regulation Z is a federal policy that requires all lenders of private educational loans to provide to the student borrower a series of loan disclosures and a cancellation period before the funds can be sent to the school.
+It also requires that the student borrower complete and submit a Self Certification form to the lender.
+These requirements will affect the time for lenders to process and disburse private loan funds.
+If you plan on applying for a private loan, you need to start the application process several weeks before the funds are needed.
+Registration holds will not be cleared if the loan is not approved for disbursement with the lender.
 Student Account finance charges will not be waived if the loan disbursement is received after the payment due date required by the Student Accounts Department.

-We suggest you research these questions with the lender of your choice when selecting a private/alternative loan:
+We suggest you research these questions with the lender of your choice when selecting a private loan lender:

 - Does the loan require a co-signer?
 Is there a co-signer release option?